Best Exercises for Knee Pain

-Experts in sports medicine have found that knee problems are often associated with the kind of lifestyle you lead, whether you have certain disorders like arthritis or osteoporosis, your level of physical activity, and sometimes even gender.
+Experts in sports medicine have found that knee problems are often associated with lifestyle habits, you level of physical activity, and whether you have certain disorders like arthritis or osteoporosis, as confirmed in this report from The Spanish Foundation of Rheumatology.

-Your knees are precision machines that are exposed to the passage of time – they need to be properly cared for every day.
+Your knees are precision machines that are often affected by the passage of time.
+As such, they need to be properly cared for every day.
 How?
 Through a healthy diet and getting moderate physical exercise without straining them too much.

 Also read: Why you’re having back pain

-What activities are the best for people who suffer from knee pain?
+What activities are best for people who suffer from knee pain?

-- The elliptical machine (but careful – always at a moderate level.
-Riding a stationary bike might not be the best alternative to the elliptical, but sports medicine professionals say that as long as your seat is set high enough to keep the pressure off your knees, it’s fine).
+The elliptical machine (but careful to always keep it at a moderate level).
+According to that last study, sports medicine professionals say that as long as your seat is set high enough to keep the pressure off your knees, it’s fine.

-- If you’re the kind of person who is used to walking or jogging every day, just try not to go until you’re exhausted, and slow down the pace a little.
+If you’re the kind of person who’s used to walking or jogging every day, try not to exhaust yourself, and slow down the pace a little.

-- You should always choose a smooth and even terrain for your activities so you have good traction and proper alignment between your knees and hips.
+Walk at a gentle pace, choosing a smooth terrain with no obstacles so you have good traction and proper alignment between your knees and hips.

-- Try to avoid walking around in the countryside or in parks without trails, even urban areas where there aren’t any sidewalks – anywhere you might find terrain that hurts your knees.
-It might not be very exciting, but your safest bet is to use a treadmill at a low speed.
+Try to avoid walking around in the countryside, parks or urban areas where there are uneven sidewalks or obstacles that can affect the balance of your knees.
+Your safest bet is always to use a treadmill at a low speed.

 Some simple exercises you can practice at home to strengthen your knees

-You need to start thinking of your knees as your body’s “shocks,” joints that function best with smooth and precise movements, and without sudden impacts.
+You need to start thinking of your knees as your body’s “shock absorbers”, joints that function best with smooth and precise movements, and without sudden impacts.

 1. Wall squats

-- Place your back against the wall with an exercise ball in the hollow of your back.
+- Place your back against the wall with an exercise ball in the small of your back.

-- Squat down until your knees are at a 90 degree angle and hold this pose for 10 seconds.
+- Go up onto your tiptoes and hold this pose for 10 seconds.
 Rest and repeat five more times.

-- In the same position, you should also lean forward to touch your toes.
+- In the same position with your back against the wall, slowly crouch down until your knees form a 90° angle.
 Return to the starting position and repeat five times.
-It’s simple!
+Simple!

 2. Soft lunges

-- Here’s another easy one.
+- This exercise is really simple.
 Stand up and extend one leg out in front of you into a lunge.
 Bend your knee, but always with your hip aligned with it so it’s a smooth movement that doesn’t cause you pain.